 Homeowners should take the following precautions:

 - Trim trees and remove dead branches.
-Ice, snow and wind can cause weak trees or branches to break, damaging your home, car or injuring someone walking on your property.
+Ice, snow and wind could cause weak trees or branches to break and damage your home or car, or injure someone walking by your property.

-Wrap pipes with heating tape and insulate unfinished rooms such as garages that frequently have exposed pipes.
-Also, check for cracks and leaks.
-Have minor pipe damage fixed immediately to prevent much costlier repairs in the future.
-Also Install an emergency pressure release valve in your plumbing system.
-This will protect the system against increased pressure caused by freezing pipes and can help prevent your pipes from bursting
+- Install an emergency pressure release valve in your plumbing system.
+This will protect the system against increased pressure caused by freezing pipes and can help prevent your pipes from bursting.

-Have a professional survey your home for any structural damage.
-If damage is discovered, have it repaired immediately so further damage will not occur during the winter.
-Also, find out about ways to prevent water damage due to snow-related flooding.
-Plastic coatings for internal basement walls, sump-pumps and other methods can prevent damage to your home and belongings.
+- Hire a licensed contractor to look for structural damage.
+If damage is discovered, have it repaired now.
+Also, ask about ways to prevent water damage due to snow-related flooding.
+Plastic coatings for internal basement walls, sump pumps and other methods can prevent flood damage to your home and belongings.

-Standard homeowners policies cover winter-related disasters such as burst pipes, ice dams, wind damage caused by weight of ice or snow, as well as fire-related losses.
+Standard homeowners and renters policies cover winter-related disasters such as burst pipes, ice dams and wind damage caused by weight of ice or snow, as well as fire-related losses.
 Coverage for flooding is available from the National Flood Insurance Program and from some private insurance companies.

 Damage to homes caused by flooding is usually excluded from most standard homeowner policies.
 Flood insurance is available from the National Flood Insurance Program.
 Ask your insurance professional about flood insurance, as well as specific advice about winter-proofing your home.